Nexmo/nexmo-developer/_tutorials/client-sdk-ios-make-receive-calls-objective-c.md

     ```objective-c
         #define kInAppVoiceJaneUserId @"JANE_USER_ID" //TODO: replace with a userId for Jane
-        #define kInAppVoiceJaneToken @"JANE_TOKEN" //TODO: replace with a token for Joe
+        #define kInAppVoiceJaneToken @"JANE_TOKEN" //TODO: replace with a token for Jane
         #define kInAppVoiceJoeUserId @"JOE_USER_ID" //TODO: replace with a userId for Joe
         #define kInAppVoiceJoeToken @"JOE_TOKEN" //TODO: replace with a token for Joe
     ```